Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Torsion theories induced by a flat ideal

 \item if $\text{Hom}(T, B)=0$ for all $T\in \mathcal{T}$, then $B \in \mathcal{F}$. \end{enumerate}

-$\mathcal{T}$ is called the {\it torsion class} of $\tau$ and its objects are called {\it torsion objects}, whereas $\mathcal{F}$ is called the {\it torsion-free class} of $\tau$ and its objects are called {\it torsion-free objects}.
-A class $\mathcal{H}$ of an abelian category $\mathcal{C}$ is a {\it torsion-torsionfree} class (written TTF class for brevity) if it is both a torsion class and a torsion-free class.
+$\mathcal{T}$ is called the {\it torsion class} of $\tau$ and its objects are called {\it torsion objects}, whereas $\mathcal{F}$ is called the {\it torsionfree class} of $\tau$ and its objects are called {\it torsionfree objects}.
+A class $\mathcal{H}$ of objects of an Abelian category $\mathcal{C}$ is a {\it torsion-torsionfree} class (written TTF class for brevity) if it is simultaneously a torsion class for one torsion theory and a torsionfree class for another.
+In other words, there exist torsion theories $(\mathcal{T}_1,\mathcal{F}_1)$ and $(\mathcal{T}_2,\mathcal{F}_2)$ in $\mathcal{C}$ such that $\mathcal{H}=\mathcal{T}_1 = \mathcal{F}_2$.
 A torsion class is {\it hereditary} if it is closed under taking submodules.